Premier of North Korea

 The premier of North Korea, officially the premier of the Cabinet of the Democratic People's Republic of Korea, is the head of government of North Korea and leader of the North Korean Cabinet.

+The office was established in 1948, with Kim Il Sung serving as the inaugural premier.
+During this period, the premiership was the highest state post.
+In 1972, with the creation of the state of the state president, many of the office's powers were transferred to the presidency and the Central People's Committee.
 The premier is officially appointed by the Supreme People's Assembly (SPA), which also appoints other members of the Cabinet on the nomination of the premier.
 The premier organizes and leads the Cabinet, and constitutionally represents the government of North Korea.
+The premier also attends the plenary meetings and the permanent committee meetings of the Cabinet.
 The incumbent premier is Pak Thae-song, since 29 December 2024.

 History

-Originally, under the 1948 Constitution of the DPRK, the Premier was the highest state post in North Korea.
+Originally, under the 1948 Constitution of the DPRK, the Premier was the highest state post in North Korea and the head of government.
 Kim Il Sung himself inaugurated the post, keeping it for 24 years until 1972, while the ceremonial role of the head of state rested in the Chairman of the Standing Committee of the Supreme People's Assembly.

 The 1972 Constitution created the post of President, which replaced the premiership as the top state post.
 The executive presidency was created with Kim in mind, and he transferred to that post soon after the Constitution was promulgated.
 The Premier was now the head of the Administration Council, but most of the powers of the former cabinet were passed to the Central People's Committee, the highest ruling council chaired by the president himself.
 The first premier after Kim Il Sung was his long-time ally Kim Il.
 The post was then officially known as Premier of the Administration Council (정무원 총리, jungmuwon chongni).

 After Kim Il Sung died, the post of president remained vacant (officially Kim Il Sung was proclaimed Eternal President) as his son Kim Jong Il planned a new State reorganization.
 A constitution revision in 1998 abolished both the Central People's Committee and the Administration Council, re-creating the Cabinet.